Greenpoint Methodist Episcopal Church

 Brooklyn, N.Y.
 11222

 The Tabernacle Methodist Episcopal Church in Greenpoint was organized in 1863 by members of the First Methodist Episcopal Church, a large and thriving church located on Manhattan Avenue near Java Street.
-Construction began in 1869 on a plain brick building on Manhattan Avenue opposite Noble Street.
-The new church measured 90 by 60 feet and the auditorium, finished in black walnut and chestnust, could accomodate 1,100 people.
+Construction began in 1869 on a substantial and commodious brick building on Manhattan Avenue opposite Noble Street.
+The church measured 90 by 60 feet and the auditorium, finished in black walnut and chestnut, could accomodate 1,200 people.
 At the rear of the church was an extension building that included class rooms, an infant nursery, and a parlour.
-The new church was dedicated in January 1870, and was called the Greenpoint Methodist Episcopal Tabernacle.
-On January 5, 1902, fire destroyed the organ in the back of the church and considerable damaged the interior of the auditorium.
+The completed edifice was dedicated by Bishop Janes on February 17, 1870.
+On January 5, 1902, fire destroyed the organ in the back of the church and considerably damaged the interior of the auditorium.

 |